 Gorilla Permit Availability and Cost

-Gorilla tracking permits are limited to 8 permits per gorilla family per day.
-In Rwanda, 56 permits are available per day and in Uganda, 32.
-Mgahinga has 8 per day.
-Gorilla permits currently cost $500 per permit.
+Gorilla permits currently cost $600 per permit.
 Permits cannot be reserved and as such, have to be bought and paid in full on date of booking.
 As such, there may be 24 permits available for a specific date when you make an enquiry and the next day, all permits may be sold.
 As such, once you have decided on your date of tracking, if permits are available we will request full payment for the permit.
 If by the time the funds are cleared the permits have been sold out, we will give a full refund.
 Once the permit is bought and secured, there is a 100% cancellation penalty.

 Day One: Arrival

 Day Seven: Queen Elizabeth National Park